omise/omise-ios/README.md

 let request = Request<Token>(parameter: tokenParameters)
 ```

-#### Creating a Payment Source
+#### Creating a payment source

-Opn Payments now supports many payment methods other than credit cards.
+Opn Payments now supports many payment methods other than cards.
 You
 may request a payment with one of those supported payment methods from
 a customer by calling the `CreateSourceParameter` API.
 You need to specify
 the parameters (e.g. payment amount and currency) of the source you